parcelvalue/api/docs/Endpoints/Shipments/Shipments.md

 The request `JSON API` document should contain a `shipment` object as the document's `data` member.

-The meta property of the `shipment` should contain the chosen `service` option.
+The meta property of the `shipment` must contain the chosen `service` option, and can optionally contian the `scheduledProcessing` option.

 [Example](/docs/Endpoints/Shipments/ExamplesSimple.md)